10 Best Local Rank Tracking Tools in 2026 (In-Depth Comparison)

 Best for GMB management + tracking combo

 Local Viking combines Google Business Profile management with grid-based rank tracking.
 If your workflow involves both GBP optimization (posts, Q&A, photos, attributes) and rank monitoring, having both in one tool reduces context switching.
-The grid tracker supports up to 15x15 (225 points).
+Per-location pricing starts at approximately $5.90/location/month with 7,500 GeoGrid credits included on entry plans.

 Local Viking is a pragmatic choice for agencies that spend significant time managing GBP listings and want rank tracking from the same dashboard.
-If rank tracking is your primary concern, a dedicated tool will likely serve you better.
+The 9×9 grid ceiling is a real limitation for agencies that need high-resolution data in competitive urban markets.
+For rank tracking as a standalone need, a purpose-built tool with a larger grid will serve you better.

 Pros